 Despite the harsh economic setbacks experienced in the 1930s, Pageland is a surviving town.
 Though the railroad ceased operations in the 1940s, Pageland’s close proximity to Charlotte still brings many travelers its way.
 Several large industries and distribution centers have set up shop in Pageland, and there is a collection of small businesses downtown.

 Importantly, this rural community is also home to many farms, such as the one pictured above.
 Its sandy soil is particularly well-suited for growing melons and peaches.
 Known as the “Watermelon Capital of the World,” Pageland hosts the Watermelon Festival each July to celebrate this delicious summertime treat.

 Address: US Hwy 601, Pageland, SC 29728

-Pageland Farm Add Info and More Photos
+Pageland Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Pageland Farm, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Pageland, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!